 Cooling blankets are specially designed blankets that may better regulate body temperature.
-They are often lighter and made of more breathable material compared with usual comforters or bedding sets.
+They are often lighter and use more breathable material than usual comforters or bedding sets.

-A sleeping environment that is too hot can make it uncomfortable for a person to fall asleep.
+A sleeping environment that is too hot can make it uncomfortable for individuals to fall asleep.
 A cooling blanket can help absorb body heat and therefore help a person feel more comfortable.

-In this article, we explore cooling blankets in more detail and provide a list of potential options a person may consider trying.
+In this article, we discuss cooling blankets in more detail and provide a list of potential options a person may consider trying.

 The temperature of a person’s sleeping area and how comfortable they feel in it will affect how well and how long they sleep.

 When humans sleep, their core body temperature decreases.
-If the temperature of a person’s sleeping environment is either too hot or cold, it may affect this drop in internal body temperature.
-This can disrupt a person’s sleep.
+If the temperature of a person’s sleeping environment is either too hot or too cold, it may affect this drop in internal body temperature.
+This, in turn, can disrupt a person’s sleep.

 Anecdotal evidence suggests that cooling blankets can help people sleep better in warmer weather or if they get too hot using normal bedding sheets and blankets.

 Different cooling blankets work in slightly different ways.
 However, most cooling blankets use moisture-wicking, breathable fabric.
 This may promote cooling by absorbing body heat and stopping it from getting trapped under the blanket.